crisperdue/prooftoys-site/content/hands-on.md

 - [**The repetitious number**]({{< relref "/rep-num.md" >}})

   Super-simple puzzle that can be solved with simplification alone.
+  Demonstrates setup for a goal-directed proof and use of simplification.

 - [**Country Music Theorem**]({{< relref "/country-music.md" >}})